Ulnar nerve palsy - claw hand; Ulnar nerve dysfunction - claw hand; Ulnar claw

 - Tendon transfer (graft) to allow movement of the hand and wrist

-- Therapy to straighten the fingers
+- Hand therapy to straighten the fingers

 Feldscher SB.
 Therapy management of tendon transfers.
 In: Skirven TM, Osterman AL, Fedorczyk JM, Amadio PC, Feldscher SB, Shin EK, eds.
 Rehabilitation of the Hand and Upper Extremity.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 44.